 Dogs are wonderful for healing and therapy having empathic and compassionate qualities we all embrace.
 They seem to have a special bond with humans that allows gives them to telepathically communicate - a skill that most people can learn if it doesn't come naturally after spend time with one's dog.
 Dogs can be catalysts into higher frequency experiences.

 The dog was the first domesticated animal and has been the most widely kept working, hunting, and pet animal in human history.
 Dogs' value to early human hunter-gatherers led to them quickly becoming ubiquitous across world cultures.
 Dogs perform many roles for people, such as hunting, herding, pulling loads, protection, assisting police and military, companionship, and, more recently, aiding handicapped individuals.
 This impact on human society has given them the nickname "man's best friend" in the Western world.
-In some cultures.
-In 2001, there were estimated to be 400 million dogs in the world.
 Read more ...

 National Puppy Day